Updated May 2019

 A standalone Closet Cleanout will earn you 20c for each kilogram of clothing, shoes and Manchester collected.
 If you book two or more drives in a 12-month period, then the Bonus rate of 25 cents per kilo applies.

-However, unlike other forms of fundraising, a Closet Cleanout comes with a host of other benefits – it is both socially and environmentally friendly, it benefits charity as well as the school, it promotes awareness raising, it declutters the house and supports schools focussing on sustainability and waste reduction.
+However, the primary goal of a Closet Cleanout is not the funds raised, but the host of other benefits it provides – it is both socially and environmentally friendly, it benefits charity as well as the school, it promotes awareness raising, it declutters the house and supports schools focussing on sustainability and waste reduction.

 Schools wishing to run a Closet Cleanout as part of a social science or sustainability exercise can opt to have the fundraising money to be redirected back to Red Nose or another charity of their choice.